manaakiwhenua/compGeometeR/README.md

 ## Citation

+If you make use of `compGeometeR`, we would really appreciate it if you could cite the [`compGeometeR` preprint](https://osf.io/b4zvr/) software paper:

+Etherington TR, Omondiagbe OP (2021) compGeometeR: an R package for computational geometry.
+OSF Preprints, doi:[10.31219/osf.io/b4zvr](https://doi.org/10.31219/osf.io/b4zvr).

+However, as `compGeometeR` is built upon and is dependant on the [Qhull library](http://www.qhull.org/) that has also been published:

+Barber CB, Dobkin DP, Huhdanpaa H (1996) The Quickhull algorithm for convex hulls.
+ACM Transactions on Mathematical Software 22: 469-483, doi:[10.1145/235815.235821](https://dl.acm.org/doi/10.1145/235815.235821).

+we think it is only fair that this work is cited too, so we would suggest including a statement such as the following in any published work:

+"[we did some computational geometry analysis ...] using the R package `compGeometeR` (Barber *et al*.
+1996, Etherington and Omondiagbe 2021)"

 ## Community Guidelines

 To report bugs or request extra functionality please use log an [issue](https://github.com/manaakiwhenua/compGeometeR/issues) to get in touch.

 We would also welcome contributions to `compGeometeR` from people who would like to join the development team.
 We would ask that you first open an [issue](https://github.com/manaakiwhenua/compGeometeR/issues) to suggest an enhancement to be sure it is within scope of the project before forking the repository and issuing a pull request.

+Our intention is that as people help to refine, fix, or add functionality to `compGeometeR` we will include these people as co-authors on the project, and will release a new version of the software paper preprint that includes these people as co-authors so that they too can get credit for their efforts.

 ## Local Development